-Many UK banks offer student accounts, but not all of them do.
-You can find which banks offer them using our student bank account comparison, which shows each one available in the UK.
+Many but not all UK banks offer student accounts.
+You can find which banks offer them using our student bank account comparison, which shows every account available in the UK.

 Finding an account that will save you money is much more important than choosing one with tempting freebies.

-If you plan to use the account to borrow money, choose the one with the best overdraft instead of offers like gift vouchers and look for:
+If you plan to use the account to borrow money, choose the one with the best overdraft instead of offers like gift vouchers.
+When comparing your options, consider:

 Our comparison includes every student bank account so you can find the best overdraft and any other features you need.